evanpurkhiser/CS-Six-Degrees-of-Wikipedia/doc/report/report.md

 	5. Output the path and return to step 3.

-We will be using OpenMP as the parallelization framework through the C++11 program to provide us with relatively quick and easy parallelization.
+We will be using OpenMP as the parallelization framework throughout the C++11 program to provide us with relatively quick and easy parallelization.

 ### Collecting data from Wikipedia